damianhakert/damianhakert.github.io/source/posts/2017-02-16-how-is-team-member-1-doing.html.md

 The person that gave the unfortunate command to [delete our primary database](/2017/02/01/gitlab-dot-com-database-incident/) was not only on our minds but also of other people.

+During and after the DB incident, we received notes from our community asking how was _team-member-1_ doing.
+We're here to tell you that.

 <!-- more -->

 ## #HugOps